mbuczko/cerber-roles/README.md

 The only unknown is how middleware populates roles and permissions bearing in mind that two scenarios may happen:

-1. Request is a web application originated, eg. user logged in and tries to view its own profile page
+1. Request is a web application originated, eg. user logged in and tries to view its own profile page.

    In this scenario, user populated into OAuth2 context by cerber's `wrap-authorized` middleware keeps its own roles (assigned at creation time) and gets all the permissions calculated upon these roles.